yc8272/COGS219Final/README.md

 ## Steps ro Run
 1. Download the Git repository.

-2. Unzip the frequency_data file.
+2. Unzip the frequency_data and environmental_data file.

 3. Set up the Python environment.